 Having a solid value proposition that resonates with your client base is the only way for your company to succeed.
-After all, your firm’s value proposition makes the innovations, products, or services you offer attractive to your client base.
+After all, your firm’s value proposition makes the innovations, products, or services you offer attractive to potential clients.

-In today’s ever-changing world of disruptive product and service offerings delivered across a constantly growing array of distribution channels, the only way to stay ahead and beat the competition is with a value proposition that stands out.
+In today’s ever-changing world of disruptive product and service offerings delivered across a constantly growing array of distribution channels, the only way to stay ahead of — and beat — the competition is with a value proposition that stands out.

-Here’s what it takes — in five simple steps — to develop a world-class value proposition.
+Here’s what it takes — in five simple steps — to develop a world-class one.

 Step 1.
 Identify the benefits your firm’s innovations, products or services provide to clients.